EnesYazgan/GrocerEase/README.md

 # GrocerEase

-A streamlined native app in Flutter, made for storing groceries and suggesting meals.
-Available on iOS and Android (soon!)
+A streamlined native app made for storing groceries and suggesting meals.
+Made using OnsenUI 2 with React bindings.